Managing Azure App Configurations with 'az appconfig' (with examples)

 Explanation:

-• --name: Specifies the name of the App Configuration that will be deleted.
+• --resource-group myResourceGroup: Specifies the resource group of the App Configuration that you wish to remove.

 Use case 3: List all App Configurations under the current subscription